bulib/dataWebsite/share/selecting-a-data-repository.md

 ### Rights

 Legal Considerations: Is there information about the terms of use for the data in the repository?
 Are your rights as a data depositor clearly stated? <<suggestion: condense into one question.
 Possibly: 'Are your rights clearly defined in the terms of use?''
-OR just 'Is there information about the terms of use for the data in the repository?' >>
+OR bjust 'Is there information about the terms of use for the data in the repository?' >>

 ### Addtional Resources